Nicki Minaj Channels V. Stiviano In Visor Sunglasses Post Remy Ma ‘Shether’ Diss

 “How are you on the VMAs acting like you hood? / Way across the stage, talking ’bout ‘Miley, what’s good?’ / That’s Hannah Montana, she was always happy / You only fronted on Mariah ’cause Mariah don’t carry / Tried to disrespect Taylor ’cause Taylor wasn’t Swift enough.”

-Back in 2014, V. Stiviano said the attention she had been garnering was too much to handle.
-Stiviano said those odd antics of wearing various visors out in public are just her way of dealing with pressure, according to the New York Post.

-Well, Dr. Phil didn’t buy it and mocked Stiviano’s collection of visors.
-In the bombshell tapes that hit the internet, Sterling told Stiviano to stop hanging out with black men and ordered her not to bring any African-Americans to Clippers games.
+At the time, Dr. Phil didn’t buy V. Stiviano’s reasons for rocking a collection of visors.
+In the bombshell tapes that hit the internet, Ronald Sterling told Stiviano to stop hanging out with black men and ordered her not to bring any African-Americans to Clippers games.
 Just days later, NBA commissioner, Adam Silver, hit Sterling with a lifetime suspension and $2.5 million fine.

 “You say you were covering up the pain.
 Then I look at these pictures… I see you on roller skates in Daisy Duke cutoffs with a color-coordinated welders mask [visors] to mach your jacket, out rollerblading in front of the paparazzi… That doesn’t look like pain to me.
 That looks like attention-getting behavior to me.”